 Subd.
 9. Electronic reporting.
 The commissioner must design the reporting system so that a facility may file by electronic means the reports required under this section.
 The commissioner shall encourage a facility to use the electronic filing option when that option is feasible for the facility.

-(d) Notwithstanding section 626.556, 626.557, or any other provision of Minnesota statute or rule to the contrary, a lead agency under section 626.556, subdivision 3c, a lead investigative agency under section 626.5572, subdivision 13, the commissioner of health, or the director of the Office of Health Facility Complaints is not required to conduct an investigation of or obtain or create investigative data or reports regarding an event described in subdivisions 2 to 6.
-If the facility satisfies the requirements described in paragraph (a), the review or investigation shall be conducted and data or reports shall be obtained or created only under sections 144.706 to 144.7069, except as permitted or required under sections 144.50 to 144.564, or as necessary to carry out the state’s certification responsibility under the provisions of sections 1864 and 1867 of the Social Security Act.
-If a licensed health care provider reports an event to the facility required to be reported under subdivisions 2 to 6, in a timely manner, the provider’s licensing board is not required to conduct an investigation of or obtain or create investigative data or reports regarding the individual reporting of the events described in subdivision 2 to 6.
+, or as necessary to carry out the state’s certification responsibility under the provisions of sections 1864 and 1867 of the Social Security Act.
+If a licensed health care provider reports an event to the facility required to be reported under subdivisions 2 to 6 in a timely manner, the provider’s licensing board is not required to conduct an investigation of or obtain or create investigative data or reports regarding the individual reporting of the events described in subdivisions 2 to 6.